python-trio/trio/docs/source/reference-testing.rst

 Trio also provides some specialized functions for testing completely **un**\buffered streams: :func:`lockstep_stream_one_way_pair` and :func:`lockstep_stream_pair`.
-These aren't customizable, but they do exhibit an extreme kind of behavior that's otherwise hard to implement.
+These aren't customizable, but they do exhibit an extreme kind of behavior that's good at catching out edge cases in protocol implementations.

 API details